FOLLOW US

 You should:

-• avoid protests or large gatherings, including at religious sites
+• avoid protests and be cautious around large gatherings, including at religious sites, sports stadiums and shopping centres

 • follow the advice of the local authorities and your travel company